Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 DINNER: We recommend the Kentucky hot brown at One Nineteen West Main restaurant (no alcohol here), or what our guests have called the BEST fish tacos they’ve ever had.
 I personally love their reuben wontons and cherry bread pudding.
 I have been known to order a double for lunch!
 If a fabulous BBQ dinner is more up your alley, I highly recommend the brisket nachos at Big R’s BBQ.
 You might even be able to catch Q&A Sweet Treats open next door, if they haven’t sold out of goodies.
 Q&A makes a fabulous nut bar, but I love her chewy molasses cookies!

 Oldham Farm Tours – Known as the “Farm Tour Capital of Kentucky,” Oldham is home to 15 hands-on farm tours where touching is not only allowed, it’s encouraged!
 Over 10,000 farm tourists per year can’t be wrong – “be sure to schedule more than one because you will be hooked after the first tour!”
+These are not your mama’s petting zoos!

 From race horse farms to sustainable farms, from foodie farms to nature preserves.
 From a buffalo farm to a working dairy, we offer you a chance to get up-close-and-personal with farmers who raise your food, care for your Kentucky landscapes, and foster the Kentucky horse industry…all with a twist!
 Come visit an alpaca farm, then tour the artist’s studio where she turns their wool into gallery masterpieces.
 Come see the dairy then milk a cow!
 Come pet a race horse fresh off the track heading into retirement.